rs-DOS/rs-DOS.github.io/_posts/2021-11-18-Circuit constraints in constraint programming using Google OR-Tools.md

 <img src="/assets/cat_roomba_vrp.gif" width="500" height="350" />
 <br>

 This is a very common problem for delivery companies where the truck departs the warehouse full of packages and returns to the warehouse after delivering goods to customers all over the city.
-The driver doesn'y want to visit the same customer twice (vast of time and fuel) and he must return to the warehouse to load more packages for the next round.
+The driver doesn't want to visit the same customer twice (waste of time and fuel) and he must return to the warehouse to load more packages for the next round.
 A circuit constraint does make sense in *routing* problems. <br>
 At the first glance, circuit constraints doen't make sense in job shop scheduling problems where the schedule is directed acyclic graph.
-They are used to model changeovers in the JSSP where there must be at least *x* minutes between two jobs being processed on the same machine. <br>
+They are used to model changeovers in the JSSP where there must be at least *x* minutes between two tasks being processed on the same machine. <br>

 ## Changeovers in the job shop scheduling problem